 For example: by the end of your first year, you will have paid off a small chunk of your mortgage, so you have £176,291 left to pay.
 When your lender next calculates interest on your mortgage, they’re not calculating 5% of £180,000 (the money you originally borrowed), they’re calculating 5% of £176,291.

-Every year, you will pay off more of your loan, so less and less interest will be added every time it’s calculated.
+Every year, you will pay off more of your loan, so less and less interest will be payable every time it’s calculated.

-But if you have an interest only mortgage, you’re not paying off the capital, so the amount of interest added every year isn’t going down.
+But if you have an interest only mortgage, you’re not paying off the capital, so the amount of interest payable every year isn’t going down.

 Although the interest payments on a repayment mortgage go down over time, the overall monthly payments don’t.
 Instead, less money goes on paying off the interest, and more money goes on paying off the capital.